>Interfaith Wedding Planner Guide: Honouring Multiple Faith Traditions

 As an experienced wedding planner, I know that navigating this aspect of the process requires creativity and sensitivity so that each partner feels their traditions have been respected.

-The first step for couples is to identify what rituals or practises are important to them - both individually and as a couple - then work with clergy and/or marriage counsellors on how best to incorporate these elements into the ceremony.
+The first step for couples is to identify what rituals or practices are important to them, both individually and as a couple, and then work with clergy and/or marriage counsellors on how best to incorporate these elements into the ceremony.

 Both partners should feel comfortable discussing any religious differences they may have while understanding one another’s beliefs.